-6 January 2026, the Institute of Science at Suranaree University of Technology (SUT) hosted the final round of the 28th Young Scientist Competition (YSC 2026) for the Northeastern region.
-SUT served as the competition coordination centre under the supervision of the National Science and Technology Development Agency (NSTDA), Ministry of Higher Education, Science, Research and Innovation (MHESI).
+On 6 January 2026, the Institute of Science at Suranaree University of Technology hosted the final round of the 28th Young Scientist Competition (YSC 2026) for the Northeastern region.
+The event was coordinated by SUT under the supervision of National Science and Technology Development Agency (NSTDA), under the Ministry of Higher Education, Science, Research and Innovation (MHESI).

-Forty-five teams from 12 schools across five provinces, each of which received a 3,000 Baht grant to develop their projects, were selected for the regional finals.
-From this pool, nine winning teams were selected across eight main categories to advance to the national level.
-The categories included Biology and Biotechnology, Chemistry, Computer Science, Engineering, Earth and Environmental Science, Medical Science and Engineering, Materials Science and Materials Engineering, and Physics, Energy, and Astronomy.
-The competition took place at Surasammanaakarn Building, Suranaree University of Technology, Nakhon Ratchasima Province, from 5–6 January 2026.
+A total of 45 teams from 12 schools across five provinces qualified for the regional finals, with each team receiving a 3,000 Baht grant to develop their projects.
+From this group, nine winning teams across eight main categories were selected to advance to the national level.
+The competition categories included Biology and Biotechnology, Chemistry, Computer Science, Engineering, Earth and Environmental Science, Medical Science and Engineering, Materials Science and Materials Engineering, and Physics, Energy, and Astronomy.
+The regional finals were held at the Surasammanaakarn Building, Suranaree University of Technology, Nakhon Ratchasima Province, from 5–6 January 2026.

 Ms. Janik Prathomjinda, Matthayom 3 student, won the championship in the Biology and Biotechnology category with her project, “Production of Gamma-Aminobutyric Acid (GABA) Brain Supplement from Spent Brewer’s Yeast and Malt Waste.”
 Her advisors included Mr. Somchok Kaew-uthath, Science Cluster teacher and advisor of the school’s Science, Technology, and Innovation Project Club, along with Associate Professor Jirawan Aphiraksakorn, Ph.D., and Dr. Natthaphorn Chamnipha, a Postdoctoral Researcher, from the Department of Biotechnology, Faculty of Technology, Khon Kaen University (KKU).